 Centers for Independent Living

 Montana has four Centers for Independent Living (CILs) that provide IL services throughout the state.
 These CILs don't offer places to live at the centers, however, they provide services to anyone with a disability including children, students, middle-aged adults and people who are elderly.
 The centers are private non-profit organizations primarily managed by people with disabilities.
-Each CIL provides an array of services, including the four IL core areas and other services that reflect the needs of its service area.
+Each CIL provides an array of services, including the five IL core areas and other services that reflect the needs of its service area.
 These services are listed below:

 Information and Referral – Includes basic information on equipment, financial assistance, recreation, housing, attendant care, support groups, legal rights and many other disability and community topics and resources.

 Independent Living Skills Training – IL training in areas such as budgeting, socialization, leisure planning, attendant care management and the use of community resources is available.
 The centers also provide referral services to programs providing daily living skills training.